nianqiu-liu/KKS_VR/README.md

 ## Configuration

+This plugin has a lot of configuration options.
 It is recommended that you use [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager), which allows you to change settings of this plugin from within the game.